 People hate FHR tracings.
 But they are very easy if you have the right mechanistic understanding and identification pattern.
 This short podcast addresses FHR tracings in ways that will help you not get these questions wrong anymore (including management).
 There’s an attached PDF here that has some drawings.
 To register for the 2CK/3/COMLEX course, email me via the website.

 In this short but HY podcast, I discuss specific tips and tricks for answering drug ad questions correctly.

-In this episode, I continue our rapid review series for the USMLE Step 2CK exam with a discussion of a host of microbiological concepts and calcification patterns that tend to pop up on the exam.
-There are no attached slides.
-As a reminder, the next 2CK course is on 9/5 (this Saturday).
+In this HY but short podcast, I continue our rapid review series for the USMLE Step 2CK exam with a discussion on a host of HY neurological vignettes that classically show up on the test.
+For more details on the Step 2CK/3 course, email me via the website.